Generic selectors

 Prayers usually have two forms: 1) to offer God heartfelt thanksgiving, worship, and honor; and 2) to ask, entreat, petition, supplicate, implore, or otherwise seek God on behalf of ourselves or others.
 Prayers can occur at regular times of the day or they can be inspired by the urgency of a crisis that arises.
 For each of us, our prayers are unique because they are the result of our individuality and our experiences.
 When we first began to pray our thoughts were simple; usually focusing on asking for forgiveness and Godly wisdom and strength.
 Although they were sincere, over time our prayers change.
 As time passes and we experience more of this physical life and we grow in understanding of God’s word, our prayers are principally changed by one thing that has the greatest impact in our lives—suffering.
 Trials change us and, as we grow in the Holy Spirit, our prayers become wholehearted.

-PSALMS 51:15-17 O Lord, open thou my lips; and my mouth shall shew forth thy praise.
-16 For thou desirest not sacrifice; else would I give it: thou delightest not in burnt offering.
-17 The sacrifices of God are a broken spirit: a broken and a contrite heart, O God, thou wilt not despise.
+PSALMS 51:15-17 O Lord, open my lips, and my mouth shall show forth Your praise.
+16 For You do not desire sacrifice, or else I would give it; You do not delight in burnt offering.
+17 The sacrifices of God are a broken spirit, a broken and a contrite heart– these, O God, You will not despise.

-PASLM 141:2 Let my prayer be set forth before thee as incense; and the lifting up of my hands as the evening sacrifice.
+PSALM 141:2 Let my prayer be set before You as incense, the lifting up of my hands as the evening sacrifice.

 The Bible is full of sacrificial prayers.
 Reading them lets us actually know something about the giver.
 Key to understanding why prayers are so important to God is our heart.
-It is through prayer that God knows our inner thoughts and emotions: “The spirit of man is the candle of the LORD, searching all the inward parts of the belly.”
+It is through prayer that God knows our inner thoughts and emotions: “The spirit of a man is the lamp of the LORD, searching all the inner depths of his heart.”
 (Proverbs 20:27).

 Daniel is obviously mourning for his people.
 They were captives in Babylon because of their disobedience.
-Knowing their punishment was from God and seeing the suffering, Daniel calls upon “the LORD my God” to be merciful.
+Knowing their punishment was from God and seeing the suffering, Daniel called upon “the LORD my God” to be merciful.
 His desire is for God to put and end to the pain and agony of the people.
 He knows that God is the source of all righteousness, mercies, and forgiveness.
 His request is powerful and direct, yet with the humility of one who has suffered.
 He considers himself God’s servant.
-In his humility, he is small before the “great and dreadful God”, so much so that God even has to bend down (“incline thine ear”) to hear his small voice.
-Imagine the tears when he says, “O Lord, hear; O Lord, forgive; O Lord, hearken and do; defer not, for thine own sake, O my God.”
+In his humility, he is small before the “great and awesome God”, so much so that God even has to bend down (“incline Your ear”) to hear his small voice.
+Imagine the tears when he says, “O Lord, hear!
+O Lord, forgive!
+O Lord, listen and act!
+Do not delay for Your own sake, my God.”
 Daniel wholeheartedly appeals to God for the Jews’ salvation.

 Another magnificent prayer was spoken by a master of all manner of prayers—David:

 Like Daniel, David considers himself a servant to God.
-However, their use of this word was as worshippers of God.
-Both men called God by the name He revealed to the Israelites while in Egypt—Jehovah—a name that describes His eternity.
-David absolutely believes God’s promises and was moved to thanksgiving when he said that he “found in his heart” a need to pray.
+However, the use of this word was as a worshipper of God.
+Both men called God by the name He revealed to the Israelites while in Egypt—Yehovah—a name that describes His eternity.
+David absolutely believes God’s promises and was moved to thanksgiving when he said that he “found it in his heart” the need to pray.
 The word found literally means “to come forth” so his prayer came forth from his heart.

 Prayer is true communications with God.
 Not just in words, but in the innermost thoughts of our hearts.
 They cannot be concealed from God when we pray because the Holy Spirit “groans” (sighs, murmurs, speaks inaudibly) unspoken words to God (Romans 8:26).
 God in turn encourages, teaches, and uplifts us through His Holy Spirit.